 If you can, you should mix up the media on your About Us page to add variety and break up the text in your page design.

-At the very least, you can include high quality behind-the-scenes photos that pull back the curtain and give visitors a glimpse into your business.
-Or, if you’ve invested in a video that helps visitors get to know you, your story, or your products, your About Us page is a good home for it as well.
+At the very least, you can include high-quality behind-the-scenes photos that pull back the curtain and give visitors a glimpse into your business.
+Or, if you’ve invested in digital marketing assets like videos or case studies, your About Us page is a good home for them as well.

-Your About Us page can also be used to funnel visitors to other parts of your website or online presence, whether it’s a blog post or social profile.
+Your About Us page can also be used to funnel visitors to other web pages or online presences, whether it’s a blog post or social profile.
+If you’re an ecommerce brand, you’ll want to point people toward your best visual content on TikTok or Instagram.
+If you’re a freelancer, a link to your LinkedIn profile could help build credibility with a potential client.

 - Follow your social accounts